Causal Inference Using Augmented Epidemic Models

-Suppose now that there is a phantom $U$ that affects $I_1$ and $I_2$.
-Despite the fact that $A_0$ and $A_1$ have no causal effect on $I_2$, it may be verified that $I_2$ is conditionally dependent on $A_0$ and $A_1$.
-This happens because $I_1$ is a collider on the path $I_2 , U, I_1, A_0, A_1$.
-It follows that the maximum likelihood estimators $\hat\gamma_1$ and $\hat\gamma_3$ are not zero and in fact converge to nonzero numbers in the large sample limit \citep{robins1986new,rw}.
-The estimated causal effect is
+{ The true value of the causal parameter $\beta_A = (\beta_1,\beta_3)$ should be $(0,0)$ since there is no path from $A_0$ or $A_1$ to $Y_1$ in \cref{fig::nulldag}, and thus no causal effect of $(A_0, A_1)$ on $Y_1$.
+However, \citet{robins1986new,rw} showed that the maximum likelihood estimators $\hat\beta_1$ and $\hat\beta_3$ are not zero and in fact converge to nonzero numbers in the large sample limit.
+Consequently, the estimated causal effect depends on $(A_0, A_1)$, even though $(A_0, A_1)$ has no effect on $Y_1$.
+This happens because there is a phantom $U$ that affects $X_1$ and $Y_1$, which makes $X_1$ a collider on the path $Y_1, U, X_1, A_0, A_1$ and in turn induces conditional dependence between $Y_1$ and $(A_0,A_1)$. } \end{example}